Summary

 Download SGG

 Download the library from the official github link and extract to any directory of your choice.
+Alternatively, you can clone the repository from command line:

 Compile SGG